xcore/sw_foc_motor_control/doc_quickstart/hall/index.rst

 The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
 For each test the generator creates the appropriate Hall raw-data and drives this onto the output pins.
 The Hall Server recognises changes on its input pins, processes the new raw-data, and updates the Hall parameters (Hall_Sensor_value and Error_Status).
 The test checker reads the specification in the received test vector, then polls the Hall Client for parameters.
 These parameters are checked for correctness against the test vector specification.

 The following tests are always performed

    #.
 A *Phase_Value* test: the 3 phase values should form a valid combination

 The following tests are optional

    #.
-An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.
+Select which Motor to test: Motor_0 or Motor_1
    #.
 A *Spin Direction* test: the phase values should change in the required order
+   #.
+An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.

 The options are selected by editing the flags in the file hall_tests.txt